nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This consumer (:code:`v4l2`) uses the V4L2 API directly in order to capture frames using the HDMI capture card that is onboard the Holoscan Developer Kits.
+This consumer (:code:`v4l2`) uses the V4L2 API directly in order to capture frames using the HDMI capture card that is onboard some of the NVIDIA Developer Kits.

 V4L2 Consumer Notes: